AlexErdei73/physics-engine/README.md

 > **Caution:** The default value for g is 0, so there is no gravity.
 You must
 > give the 9.8 parameter for g for normal simulations.

 The rod is a stiff spring.
-You can create them by the **New** button delete them by the **Delete** button, similarly to points.
+You can create them by the **New** button and delete them by the **Delete** button, similarly to points.
 You can adjust the stiffness and dumping of these.
 You also need to specify the indexes of the end points, which the rod connects.
 All rods have their own index and by ticking the **Is spring**